plasmo-dev/Plasmo.jl/docs/src/documentation/quickstart.md

 ```

 !!! note
     An [`OptiGraph`](@ref) distinguishes between its local elements (optinodes and optiedges contained directly within the graph) and its total elements (local elements plus elements contained within subgraphs).
-This distinction helps to describe nested graph structures in [Modeling with Subgraphs]().
+This distinction helps to describe nested graph structures as described in [Modeling with Subgraphs](@ref).

 ## Add Variables and Constraints using OptiNodes
 An optigraph consists of [`OptiNode`](@ref) objects which represent stand-alone optimization models.
 An optinode supports JuMP